arielrodrigues/TinyPascalCompiler/README.md

 # br.ufs.dcomp.tinypascalcompiler

-this version still with bugs in intermediate code generate (TreeTranslate.java) and TypeChecker (TypeChecker.java).
+this version still with bugs in intermediate code generate (TreeTranslate.java).
 Those will probably not be solved by me, as I believe that this project has already fulfilled my personal objectives.

 # This version contains: